 Question 1: Tenacity in Pursuit of Goals (3:55)

-My Answer, In Brief: Tenacity is an important quality of character to cultivate, but it must be used selectively.
-If tenacity is a problem for you, don't wallow in guilt: find creative ways to motivate self.
+Answer, In Brief: Tenacity is an important quality of character to cultivate, but it must be used selectively.
+If tenacity is a problem for you, don't wallow in guilt: find creative ways to motivate yourself.

 Listen or Download